 We are a developer and manufacturer of lateral flow rapid diagnostic tests that detect infectious diseases.
 Our products are sold through private distributors as well as public health and non-governmental organizations.
-The main products that we actively market and that are commercially available today are our two HIV Rapid Tests (Sure CheckTM HIV and HIV 1/2 Stat Pak).
+The main products that we actively market and that are commercially available today are our two HIV Rapid Tests (Sure Check $^{TM}$ HIV and HIV 1/2 Stat Pak).

 HIV Rapid Tests Commercially Available Regulatory Status Partners Involved in the Product HIV Rapid Tests (Sure CheckTM We currently qualify under U.S. FDA export regulations to Thirteen-year supply and technology transfer HIV; HIV 1/2 Stat Pak).
-Rapid sell, subject to any required approval by the importing agreement with FIOCRUZ-Bio-Manguinhos, a Tests for detection of antibodies to country, to customers outside the U.S. To date we have division of the Ministry of Health of Brazil.
-HIV 1 and 2 in finger-stick whole received approval from a number of potential importing FIOCRUZ-Bio-Manguinhos will supply product to blood, venous whole blood, serum countries, although Brazil is the only country in which we have Brazilian public health market and potentially other and plasma significant sales.
-In addition, we have commenced clinical markets in the region.
-Other marketing partners are trials for Sure CheckTM and HIV Stat Pak in US for FDA being actively pursued. approval for sales in the U.S.
+Rapid sell, subject to any required approval by the importing agreement with FIOCRUZ-Bio-Manguinhos, a Tests for detection of antibodies country, to customers outside the U.S. To date we have division of the Ministry of Health of Brazil. to HIV 1 and 2 in finger-stick received approval from a number of potential importing FIOCRUZ-Bio-Manguinhos will supply product whole blood, venous whole countries, although Brazil is the only country in which we to Brazilian public health market and potentially blood, serum and plasma have significant sales.
+In addition, we have commenced other markets in the region.
+Other marketing clinical trials for Sure CheckTM and HIV Stat Pak in US for partners are being actively pursued.
+FDA approval for sales in the U.S.